Randy Fertel: Publications

 Fertel is the author of three books, The Gorilla Man and the Empress of Steak (2011), A Taste for Chaos (2015), and Winging It (2024).

 His memoir The Gorilla Man and the Empress of Steak: A New Orleans Family Memoir was published in 2011 by the University Press of Mississippi.

-In 2015 he published A Taste for Chaos: The Art of Literary Improvisation, a study of improvisational techniques in literature and the arts, with Spring Publications.
+In 2015, he published A Taste for Chaos: The Art of Literary Improvisation, a study of improvisational techniques in literature and the arts, with Spring Publications.
 Critical Studies in Improvisation wrote that A Taste for Chaos presents "a theory of improvisation as it relates to the history of literature," noting that "Fertel is the only writer to have attempted such a sweeping assessment of literature in the Western tradition."
-Jung Journal: Culture & Psyche called the book important in that it "offers a new and powerful multidisciplinary context for Jung’s Red Book (2009), all the while providing a radical argument about the psyche and its arts."
+Jung Journal: Culture & Psyche called the book important in that it "offers a new and powerful multidisciplinary context for Jung's Red Book (2009), all the while providing a radical argument about the psyche and its arts."

 His 2024 book, Winging It: Improv's Power & Peril in the Time of Trump, also from Spring Publications, discusses improvisation's cultural and political implications.

-He contributed a chapter, "Trickster, His Apocalyptic Brother, and a World's Unmaking: An Archetypal Reading of Donald Trump" to the Jung's Red Book for Our Time: Searching for Soul Under Postmodern Conditions, Vol. 2, edited by Murray Stein and Thomas Arzt.
+In 2018, he contributed a chapter, "Trickster, His Apocalyptic Brother, and a World's Unmaking: An Archetypal Reading of Donald Trump" to the Jung's Red Book for Our Time: Searching for Soul Under Postmodern Conditions, Vol. 2, edited by Murray Stein and Thomas Arzt.

-Fertel's writing has been published in Smithsonian, The New York Times, Washington Spectator and The Kenyon Review.
+Fertel's writing has been published in Smithsonian, The New York Times, The Washington Spectator, and The Kenyon Review.
 He has appeared on podcasts and public radio to discuss his books, New Orleans, and the subject of improvisation.